jlange-lgtm/Chord-DSO/chord-DSO- Adding Tools.md

 4. **Appointment Retrieval:** After authentication, use google_search tool to retrieve any existing appointments for the patient (for existing patient flows: RESCHEDULE, CANCEL, CONFIRM, RUNNING LATE).
 5. **Task Execution:** The agent then performs the requested task using actual appointment data and available tools.

-**NEW PATIENT SCHEDULING FLOW:**
+**ENHANCED PATIENT SCHEDULING FLOW:**
-- When intent is SCHEDULE (new appointment), the agent MUST **FIRST** ask: "Are you a new patient, or have you been to our office before?"
+- When intent is SCHEDULE (new appointment), the agent uses the enhanced ID_AUTH flow with automatic patient detection
-- **If Existing Customer:**
+- **Authentication Process:**
-  - Say: "Can I please have the phone number associated with the patient's account?"
+  - Collect phone number: "Can I please have the phone number associated with the patient's account?"
-  - Follow authentication flow (phone → name → DOB → verification)
-  - Use google_search to verify patient account
-  - Proceed with appointment scheduling using chord_getApptSlots and chord_createAppointment
-- **If New Customer:**
+  - Collect caller's name and patient's name (if different)
-  - Say: "Can I please have the best phone number for your account?"
+  - Collect patient's date of birth: "For security, can I please have your Date of Birth."
-  - Collect caller's information: Name (with spelling), DOB
-  - Ask: "Do you have insurance?"
-  - **If NO insurance:** Offer: "We have a special for new patients.
-It's one hundred seventeen dollars for a comprehensive exam and X-rays.
-Would you like to proceed with that?"
-  - If they accept, proceed with scheduling using chord_getApptSlots and chord_createAppointment
-  - If they decline or have insurance, continue with normal scheduling flow
+  - **Use JLTEST_Patient_Lookup-CustomTool** to automatically search for patient by DOB
+- **Automatic Patient Classification:**
+  - **If JLTEST_Patient_Lookup-CustomTool finds patient:** Proceed as existing patient (verify information and schedule appointment)
+  - **If JLTEST_Patient_Lookup-CustomTool finds no patient:** Automatically treat as new patient (collect spelling, ask about insurance, offer special pricing if no insurance)
+- **No Manual Question Required:** Agent no longer asks "Are you a new patient, or have you been to our office before?" - the system determines this automatically

 ---
 # 1. MAIN ROUTER / HMIHY FLOW